-Project as its name suggests is a list of projects that you are doing/involving at the moment or you’ve planned to do in the future.
+A Project, as its name suggests, is a list of projects that you are doing/involving at the moment or you’ve planned to do in the future.
 You could see the project list as a new separate part of your notebook or even a new notebook alongside your Bullet Journal to collect all related notes and materials about your projects.
-With no war we could make as much lists as possible and store every related notes or piece of information in them.
+With no war, we could make as many lists as possible and store every related notes or piece of information in them.
 However, I carefully designed several top-lists for each project; first, to avoid cluttering my Workflowy notebook; second, to make it more human mind friendly!

 About using tags

-In general, using tags helps you to organise your notes, images, or ideas based on their contents.
-Before learning about the GTD, I was tagging every note with a lot of related tags in order to categorise and find them later on.
-When I learned about the GTD and I implemented the method on the Remember the Milk and Evernote, the number of tags that I was using had reduced to few tags which were describing either contexts or projects.
+In general, using tags helps you to organize your notes, images, or ideas based on their contents.
+Before learning about the GTD, I was tagging every note with a lot of related tags in order to categorize and find them later on.
+When I found out about the GTD, and I implemented the method on the Remember the Milk and Evernote, the number of tags that I was using had reduced to few tags which were describing either contexts or projects.
 Of course, I was not satisfied and like before I tried to find something in the middle.
-First, I started to create some tags with ‘#’ at the beginning like: #Programming, just like the way that you tag something on Twitter.
+First, I started by creating few tags by using hash ‘#’ e.g. #Programming.
 This helped me to distinguish between GTD control tags and my tags or content tags more easily.
 Although this method is working well, I eventually define a lot of tags which only assigned to one or more notes or tags which are not really helpful!

-When I started to use Workflowy, I knew that I couldn’t use the same method of tagging in Workflowy for two reasons.
-First, I didn’t want to end up with a lot of useless tags; Second, I wanted to be as close as possible to the Bullet Journal principle, so I should use tags in such a way that my mind accept them easily; Finally, tagging a note or item should be done instantly without any further thinking!
+When I started to use Workflowy, I knew that I couldn’t use the same method of tagging in Workflowy for two reasons: first of all, I didn’t want to end up with a lot of useless tags; second, I wanted to be as close as possible to the Bullet Journal principle, so I should use tags in such a way that my mind accept them easily; finally, tagging a note or item should be done instantly without any further thinking!

 Tags starting with ‘@’

-Tags starting with ‘#’ are used to specify topics, methods, researches and etc. However, I remembered to not use a lot of tags.
-For example, if I am working on a @pPyWorkflowy I wouldn’t define tags for every useful function or method I found instead I will define tags for different part of my developments such as: #OAuth, #CLI, #Documentation, etc.
+Tags starting with ‘#’ are used to specify topics, methods, researches, etc. However, I remembered not to use a lot of tags.
+For example, if I am working on a @pPyWorkflowy I wouldn’t define tags for every useful function or method instead I will define tags for different part of my developments such as #OAuth, #CLI, #Documentation, etc.

 Tags should be general enough to cover large group of notes and be specific enough to let you distinguish your notes from each other.